 - CN: Credit note (date of credit note)

 - APP: Date credit note applied to invoice

 - ADJ: a system-generated minor adjustment where Xero represents one payment for several invoices as individual journals, rather than one journal with multiple payments.

 Exception reasons are identified as:

 - High: the transaction (or line item within the transaction) is higher than average

 - Low: the transaction (or line item within the transaction) is lower than average

-- Sales Tax: the sales tax treatment for the transaction (or line item within the transaction) is not the default for that account.
+- VAT: the VAT treatment for the transaction (or line item within the transaction) is not the default for that account.